-Canva vs. Figma: a data-backed comparison
+Canva vs. Figma: A data-backed comparison

 Explore Canva and Figma features, pricing, adoption trends, and ideal use cases to help you determine which design tool best fits your team.